jasnoorpannu/Loan-Calculator/README.md

 ### Project Introduction

 Welcome to the **EMI Calculation Project**!
 This project, developed in Java, provides a comprehensive tool for calculating and managing loan repayments.
-It is designed to assist users in understanding their financial commitments by computing the Equated Monthly Installment (EMI) and determining the loan tenure based on various payment frequencies.
+It is designed to assist users in understanding their financial commitments by computing the Equated Monthly Installment (EMI) with a payment schedule and determining the loan tenure based on various payment frequencies.

 ### Features